gayeongpark/gayeongpark.github.io/_posts/2024-10-12-TROUBLE-SHOOTING-NETWORK.md

 Voice Over Internet Protocol is a set of protocols that are used to send streaming voice and video in real time.
 Being able to have a very low latency and a very high quality of service is imperative to having a good voice connection or video connection when using real-time protocols such as VoIP.

 - Latency : Time it takes for a signal to reach the intended client.
+It is about the travel time of each packet.
 For providing stable service, I need to keep latency under 50 to 100 milliseconds.
 Latency is the delay between the sending and receiving of data packets, it doesn't directly cause intermittent disruptions.

 - Jitter : Measurement of the variation in delay over time.
 When latency increases by up to 30-50 milliseconds, it starts to have jitter.
 Jitter is a variation in the delay of received packets, with irregular arrival times causing intermittent disruptions such as freezes and delays.